-A joint committee of the Taranaki Regional Council and the New Plymouth District Council developed and approved the 2017/2018 programme of major maintenance and development.

-Provide regional funding for the future maintenance, enhancement and development of Yarrow Stadium.

-The Council provided regional funding to the Taranaki Stadium Trust for long-term maintenance and development at Yarrow Stadium.
+2016/2017 actual Programme performance Undertake asset A joint committee of the management planning for Taranaki Regional Council the future maintenance, and the New Plymouth enhancement and District Council developed development of Yarrow and approved the Stadium.
+2017/2018 programme of major maintenance and development.
+Provide regional funding The Council provided for the future regional funding to the maintenance, Taranaki Stadium Trust for enhancement and long-term maintenance development of Yarrow and development at Stadium.
+Yarrow Stadium.
 The implementation of the approved programme of major maintenance and development was the focus.
 The minor and major maintenance programmes for the year were completed on time and on budget.
-The significant capital development was the new hospitality suites and food/beverage facilities in the Yarrow Stand.
+The significant capital development was the new hospitality suites and the Yarrow Stand.
+[3] Yarrow Stadium Contract with New The Trust and the New Plymouth District Council Plymouth District Council for the operation and have a management management of Yarrow agreement for the Stadium. operation and management of Yarrow Stadium.
+New Plymouth District Council operated and managed Yarrow Stadium.